 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- To understand and examine developments in philosophy of film that deal with theoretical problems as well as broader philosophical, ethical and cultural issues
+- examine and appraise developments in philosophy of film that deal with theoretical problems as well as broader philosophical, ethical and cultural issues

-- To analyse and explore the relationship between film and philosophy in contemporary culture.
+- analyse and evaluate the relationship between film and philosophy in contemporary culture.

-- To find, analyse and evaluate primary and secondary sources and present a well-argued philosophical discussion in an essay format.
+- investigate and theorise primary and secondary sources and articulate a well-argued philosophical discussion in an essay format.

-- To apply philosophical theories to specific film/TV examples.
+- apply and explore philosophical theories to specific film/TV examples.

 - What is Philosophy of Film/Film-Philosophy?